calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Simulating our example with Verilog

-Finally, let us go the whole hog: we compile our MrXL program to Calyx, which is then compiled to Verilog, and simulated by [Verilator][].
+Finally, let us go the whole hog: we compile our MrXL program to Calyx, compile it to Verilog, then simulate it using [Verilator][].

 Run:
 ```